nonsosr/robot-sim-gui/README.md

 # Robot Simulation GUI

 A Java-based robot simulation with a graphical interface, developed as part of my progression at the University of Reading.
 The project demonstrates **object-oriented programming, event-driven programming, and GUI development** in Java.
+Started in **November 2024** and completed a month later in **December**.
+Migrated from CSGitlab to GitHub.

  ## ✨ Features
 - Simulation of robots moving and interacting in a 2D arena